Elvis10ten/notes/src/2025-nand-to-tetris.md

-# The Elements of Computing Systems – Building a Modern Computer from First Principles
+# ▼ [WIP] The Elements of Computing Systems – Building a Modern Computer from First Principles

 ## Chapter 1: Boolean logic